TomNiesse/volumio-plugins-sources/README.md

 The plugin displays the currently playing music (webradio and local music have been tested so far).
 The displayed text will scroll by default, like in a car radio, but this can be turned off.

+# Updated version

+I used to have a repo with the same name, in which I wrote a volumio plugin that displays text on a 20x4 I2C LCD screen.
+That version has been rewritten into this one.

+An older version of the plugin can be found at https://github.com/TomNiesse/volumio20x4LCDPlugin_legacy.
+I see that it was shared on a forum, and that people might still want to use/look at that one.

 # How to install the plugin

 - Go to the Volumio Test Player by visiting the following url: `http://volumio.local/dev/` or `http://<volumio-ip-address>/dev`